kruthikagoud/16-bit-High-Speed-Multiplier-in-Verilog/README.md

 This project was carried out as part of the **CITD Internship (Mini Project)**.

 **Team Members:**
+- Bombothula Kruthika
 - Karnam Chandra Shekar
-- Bombothula Kruthika
-- Chouti Poojitha
 - Yellu Harish Reddy

 ---